French football terminates TV deal with troubled Mediapro - RFI

 Paris (AFP)

-France's football league is terminating its deal with troubled TV partner Mediapro after a bitter two-month standoff over the rights for Ligue 1, a source with knowledge of the contract said Friday.
+France's football league is terminating its deal with troubled TV partner Mediapro after a bitter two-month standoff over the rights for Ligue 1, it was revealed on Friday.

 The decision is likely to send financial shockwaves through France's top-flight league.